ehabsmh/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 10: Changes the working directory to the previous one Script 11: Lists several directories with their hidden contents and in long format.
 Script 12: Prints the type of the file
+Script 13: Creates a symbolic link to /bin/ls